German U-boat bases in occupied Norway: Trondheim

 Two U-boat bunkers, codenamed "Dora I" and "Dora II", were constructed in Trondheim to provide additional repair facilities outside Germany itself.
 Like the bunkers in Bergen, the two bunkers in Trondheim came under the control of the Todt Organisation.
-Only "Dora I", which the Kriegsmarine took charge of in 1943, was completed before the end of the war.
+Only "Dora I", which the took charge of in 1943, was completed before the end of the war.
 At 153 ft long and 105 ft wide it had five pens with space to hold seven U-boats.
 Construction of "Dora II" began in 1942 but was never completed.
 If finished it would have been 168 ft long by 102 ft wide, with four pens capable of holding six U-boats.